+The Belgian army has praised the RQ-20 Puma mini-drone of the United States for the missions that it carried out in Iraqi Kurdistan.
 The device has the capability of a tactical plane without a tactical pilot, said military sources on Thursday.
 The device made its first public presentation in Beauvechain last week despite the secrecy that surrounds it.

 One of these mini-UASs (“Unmanned Aircraft System”), with a length of 1.4 m and a wingspan of 2.8 m, equipped with an electro-optical (EO) and Infrared (IR) camera, was first filmed last month by a VRT team in a report made on 14 March nearby the “Belgian elite soldiers” who trained and assisted the peshmerga (Kurdish fighters) and the Iraqi army engaged in the reconquest of the territories captured by the jihadists of the Islamic State (IS).